UserNobody14/hackathon_oct_25/README.md

 - Handling exotic formats beyond csv/parquet/json.

 ## High‑Level Flow
-1. User selects a file in the UI (or via CLI).
+1. User uploads a file in the UI via multipart file upload.
+2. Backend saves it to `uploads/` and returns a server-side absolute path.
-2. Tool performs lightweight inspection: schema inference, sampling, basic profiling.
+3. Tool performs lightweight inspection: schema inference, sampling, basic profiling.
-3. A prompt composer builds a context to guide code generation.
+4. A prompt composer builds a context to guide code generation.
-4. An LLM-based generator emits a Python script tailored to the dataset (visualizations, stats, commentary).
+5. An LLM-based generator emits a Python script tailored to the dataset (visualizations, stats, commentary).
-5. The script is saved to disk, then executed to produce artifacts (HTML report and/or images).
+6. The script is saved to disk, then executed to produce artifacts (HTML report and/or images).
-6. Frontend shows the generated script, logs, and visualizations.
+7. Frontend shows the generated script, logs, and visualizations.

 ## Architecture Overview